Rights group asks Sri Lanka to probe deadly prison unrest

 An inmate was killed in similar unrest at another prison last week.
 Two died in March.

-More than a thousand inmates at five prisons have tested positive for the coronavirus and at least two have died.
+More than 1,000 inmates at five prisons have tested positive for the coronavirus and at least two have died.
 About 50 prison guards have also tested positive.

 Amnesty International also asked authorities to consider alternatives to custody, such as parole or early release, especially of detainees who do not pose a significant threat to the public, in order to ease the congestion.
 It also asked that prisoners be provided the same standard of healthcare that is available in the community, including prevention, testing and treatment for COVID-19.